singleron-RD/CeleScope/docs/vdj/multi_vdj.md

 ```

 ## Build Index for IMGT_ref
-Make sure running this command in imgt_ref directory which contains all V,D,J of TRA/TRB or IGH/IGK/IGL reference downloaded from IMGT website. \
+Make sure running this command in imgt_ref directory which contains all V,D,J of TRA/TRB downloaded from IMGT website. \
 ~/biosoft/imgt_ref/human_TR will be generated.
 ```
 celescope vdj mkref human TR.